 Tips for Building Muscle

-With all the hard work you put into eating right, don’t forget that exercise is essential too.
+With all the hard work you put into eating right, don’t forget that fat fighting exercise is essential too.
 Seniors need both cardio exercise and strength training to build muscle, which will help even more with weight loss.
 The fact is that some loss of muscle tissue and bone density is a normal part of aging, but it’s easy to combat that loss with exercise.

 Many people who want to get healthier think that weight loss is the ultimate goal.
 While losing weight certainly is a good goal, don’t forget that losing fat is what matters most.
 Not only will this goal make you healthier in your senior years, but it will also help prevent problems like falls while improving your sleep and overall quality of life.